Hybrid working is now widespread in the UK. This popular working model blends deep work and home comforts with energising office culture.

 At its best, hybrid working can boost productivity, wellbeing, and employee retention.
 But these benefits don’t come automatically.
 When a team is dispersed across different locations and schedules, common challenges emerge.
 This includes issues with connection and communication.

-If left unresolved, these challenges can lead to missed opportunities, miscommunications and siloes.
+If left unresolved, hybrid working challenges can lead to missed opportunities, miscommunications and siloes.
 But by prioritising collaboration, you can mitigate these risks and strengthen your team.

 Define successful collaboration: What does this mean for your hybrid team?